enricodias/emailValidator/README.md

 The registered providers will be used in sequence until one of them returns a valid response.
 This is especially useful if you want a provider to act as a failover.

-MailCheck.ai is enabled by default.
+UserCheck is enabled by default.

 ```php
 $MailboxLayer = new \enricodias\EmailValidator\ServiceProviders\MailboxLayer('API_KEY');